Orchesty/orchesty/docusaurus/documentation/docs/tutorials/oauth2-application.md

 We recommend to first check out [Connector tutorial](basic-connector) to see how create connector to remove API.
 :::

 Now we create a connector that inserts a new contact into the HubSpot.
 The whole connector is very simple, if we have already created connectors in the previous tutorials, this should be a piece of cake for us.
-So let's just show the whole code right away:
+So let's show the whole code right away:

 <Tabs>
 <TabItem value="typescript" label="Typescript">